 - Can Your Industry Association Help?
 If you are a member of any industry related associations or organizations they will likely have a great deal of market analysis that can help you determine the best geographical area to expand into.

 - Have you Used the Internet to analyze your best geographic expansion?
 The internet is a powerful tool.
-There is an astounding amount of market research online and a great deal of it is free.
+There is an astounding amount of market research surveys online and a great deal of it is free.
 This is an invaluable tool that you should not overlook.

 Manage an unlimited number of contacts for FREE using Apptivo’s Customer Management System

 Here are some resources you could check out for business site selection